KonsomeJona/UnityCloudVision/README.md

 A 'Server API key' or a 'Brower API key (with no referrer)' of Google Cloud Vision API is required.
 See the instructions: [Getting Started](https://cloud.google.com/vision/docs/getting-started)

+## Note

+If you want to build a WebGL version, please choose the 'CloudVision' as WebGL Template.

 ## License

 Copyright (c) 2016 Akihiro Komori